symfony/symfony-docs/components/lock.rst

     Beware that some file systems (such as some types of NFS) do not support locking.
-In those cases, it's better to use a directory on a local disk drive or a remote store based on Redis or Memcached.
+In those cases, it's better to use a directory on a local disk drive or a remote store based on Pdo, Redis or Memcached.

 .. _lock-store-memcached: